 And don't forget to quiz any potential photographer on things that may go awry and how they'd handle it... just in case.
 A personal emergency came up and they were unable to photograph your wedding at the last minute?
 (They should have some photographer associates of equal or better caliber they can call on to fill in for them at no additional cost to you) If a camera or lens gets dropped on the big day?
 (They should have backup equipment with them as well as extra fully-charged batteries).
 A great, experienced photographer should have a game plan for anything that may come up and still get you beautiful photos of the day despite any challenges that may arise.

-Photos from our wedding were featured on New Hampshire Bride Magazine's website, Maggie Sottero's website, and in Super Chevy Magazine.
+Photos from our wedding were featured on New Hampshire Bride Magazine's website, Maggie Sottero's website, in Super Chevy Magazine, and on Love & Lobster.

 All photos by Steve Holmes Photography